Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 How Does the Building Control Approval Process Work in Cardiff?

-2. Receive feedback on your plans or written acceptance.
+2. Receive feedback / acceptance.

 How Do Building Regulations Differ from Planning Permission?